-Guideline related to: Article 14 section 1, Annex I section 4.2
+Guideline related to: Article 16 paragraph 1, Annex I Section 4.2 c)

-Question : May the particular material appraisal (referred in the third indent of 4.2 b) of Annex I) be carried out by a user inspectorate as part of the conformity assessment of pressure equipments based on modules A1, C1, F or G?

-Answer: Yes for module G.

-Indeed, article 14 indicates that, by way of derogation from the provisions relating to the tasks carried out by the notified bodies, the conformity of pressure equipment can be assessed by a user inspectorate.
-And so the particular appraisal referred in annex I 4.2 c) can be carried out by a user inspectorate if, in accordance with article 14, it has been appointed for module G.
+Question May the specific assessment (referred in the Annex I section 4.2 c) be carried out by a user inspectorate as part of the conformity assessment of pressure equipment based on modules A2, C2, F or G?
+Answer YES for module G. Indeed, article 16 indicates that, by way of derogation from the provisions relating to the tasks carried out by the notified bodies, the conformity of pressure equipment can be assessed by a user inspectorate.
+And so the specific assessment referred in annex I Section 4.2 c) can be carried out by a user inspectorate if, in accordance with article 16, it has been appointed for module G. Reason Note 1 For module A2, the specific assessment is carried out by the manufacturer.
+For module C2 and F, the specific assessment was carried out previously as part of the B modules.